How the education sector is leveraging the power of virtual

-From academic institutions to teachers, to career advisors, to support services staff; every actor in education has had to shift their operations to a virtual format.
+From academic institutions to teachers, to career advisors, to essay writing services staff; every actor in education has had to shift their operations to a virtual format.

 Some institutions already had a strong virtual presence, but most were forced to completely reimagine the way they impart education, engage with students, and deliver key services.

 Consequently, educational actors heavily relied on robust technology to adapt and support virtual interactions.
 With that in mind, we have reviewed how education stakeholders leveraged technology and virtual event platforms to continue their essential work.

 - Virtual Campus Visits / Open Days